openai/universe-starter-agent/README.md

 It will see two workers that will be learning in parallel (`--num-workers` flag) and will output intermediate results into given directory.

 The code will launch the following processes:
-* worker-0 - the first process that learns to solve the game
+* worker-0 - a process that runs policy gradient
-* worker-1 - the second process that learns to solve the game
+* worker-1 - a process identical to process-1, that uses different random noise from the environment
-* ps - process that synchronizes parameters of the agent across different workers (parameter server)
+* ps - the parameter server, which synchronizes the parameters among the different workers
-* tb - tensorboard for monitoring progress of the agent
+* tb - a tensorboard process for convenient display of the statistics of learning

-Once you start the training, it will create a tmux session with a window for each of these processes.
-You can connect to them by typing `tmux a` in console.
+Once you start the training process, it will create a tmux session with a window for each of these processes.
+You can connect to them by typing `tmux a` in the console.
 To see a window number 0, type: `ctrl-b 0`.
 Look up tmux documentation for more commands.

-To see various monitoring metrics of the agent, type: `http://localhost:22012/` in chrome, which will open TensorBoard.
+To access TensorBoard to see various monitoring metrics of the agent, type: `http://localhost:22012/` in chrome.

-_Using 16 workers, the agent should be able to solve Pong within 30 minutes on an `m4.10xlarge` instance_ _Using 32 workers, the agent is abel to solve Pong in 10 minutes on an `m4.16xlarge` instance_.
+Using 16 workers, the agent should be able to solve Pong within 30 minutes on an `m4.10xlarge` instance.
+Using 32 workers, the agent is abel to solve Pong in 10 minutes on an `m4.16xlarge` instance.
 If you run this experiment on a high-end macbook pro, the above code will take just under 2 hours to solve Pong.

 ![pong](https://github.com/openai/universe-starter-agent/raw/master/imgs/tb_pong.png "Pong")